 - 1. Within ten days of receiving the notice of retention, the parent/guardian informs the school principal in writing that a review and reconsideration are desired and provides reasons for initiating the process. - 2.
 Within five days of receiving a parent's/guardian's letter, the principal directs the teacher(s) and counselor to review the request and examine appropriate records and classroom work.
 The teacher and counselor then give the principal a written recommendation, including a rationale that supports or rejects the request. - 3.
 Within five days after receiving the recommendation, the principal schedules a conference with the parent/guardian.
 Any decision that results from the conference is given to the parent/guardian in writing within five days after the conference.
 If the decision results in the student being retained, the principal copies the decision to the appropriate assistant superintendent. - 4.
 A parent may appeal the principal's decision concerning retention by sending a letter to the appropriate assistant superintendent within ten days for a review and reconsideration. - 5.
 The middle school assistant superintendent sends a written response to the parent/guardian stating the final decision.
 This is the last step in the appeal process. - 6.
-For students with disabilities, federal and state law regulations, along with district policies, shall be followed.
+In cases that involve students with disabilities, the procedures mandated by federal and state law for students with disabilities shall be followed.